Frequently asked questions

 Where did you get your ideas from?

-For this reason, I would urge anyone getting started to be sceptical of any these playwriting tools promising to "kick-start the creative process" by listing ideas for you.
-A book might list 100 ideas.
-If you're not getting ideas that you can make work as plays, it's unlikely you'll solve the problem by getting a list of more ideas - you've got to get better at finding ways of making good ideas work.
+For this reason, I would urge anyone sceptical of these playwriting tools promising to "kick-start the creative process".
+If you're struggling to make ideas work as plays, it's unlikely a book with 100 more ideas is going to help.
+You've got to get better at finding ways of making good ideas work.
 And that's something that only comes with experience.
-But, on the plus side, if you have an idea where everything falls into place, you are probably on to a winner.
+But, on the plus side, if you have an idea where everything falls into place, you'll know.
+And you could be on to a winner.

 You're aren't half being cynical in these FAQs.